Farley Mowat: Criticism

 In a 1964 book review published in Canadian Field-Naturalist, Frank Banfield of the National Museum of Canada, a former Canadian Wildlife Service scientist, compared Mowat's 1963 bestseller to Little Red Riding Hood, stating, "I hope that readers of Never Cry Wolf will realize that both stories have about the same factual content."
 Mowat responded to Banfield's criticisms in a letter to the editor of the Canadian Field-Naturalist and signed it "Mowat's wolf Uncle Albert".
-L. David Mech, a wolf expert, is cited by Warner Shedd, a former regional executive of the National Wildlife Federation, as noting that no scientist, Mowat notwithstanding, has never encountered a wolf population that primarily subsists on small prey, as claimed in Mowat's book.
+L. David Mech, a wolf expert, is cited by Warner Shedd, a former regional executive of the National Wildlife Federation, as noting that no scientist, Mowat notwithstanding, has ever encountered a wolf population that primarily subsists on small prey, as claimed in Mowat's book.
 Mech additionally states, "...Mowat is not a scientist, and his book, although presented as truth, is fiction."

 The New York Times Book Review published a dismissive review of People of the Deer on February 24, 1952.
 The Beaver was quite hostile in its first review.
 The second review, by A. E. Porsild, was equally hostile, questioning the existence of the Ihalmiut.
 Despite a few harsh reviews, however, People of the Deer was generally well received, published in the Atlantic Monthly and "showered with glowing international reviews".

 Duncan Pryde, a Hudson's Bay Company trader who pioneered the linguistic study of Inuit languages, attacked Mowat's claim to have picked up the language quickly enough in two months to discuss detailed concepts such as shamanism, pointing out that the language is complex and required a year or more for Europeans to master the basics.
 Pryde said that when Mowat visited his post at Baker Lake in 1958, 10 years after Mowat's earlier trip, he could barely speak a single word in the Inuit language.

 Canadian Geographic published excerpts from The Farfarers with the comment that it was "a highly speculative blend of history and archeology.
 In it, Mowat again draws upon Norse sagas, the chronicles of Irish monks, and accounts of Roman travellers, as well as the works of modern historians and archeologists.
 It is both detailed and, as with all early history, sketchy.
 The written record for much of the period covered is scant and the archeological record spotty.
 Still, such speculative writing can suggest avenues of exploration and study for future researchers.
 No professional archeologists are known to share Mowat's theories but that does not disturb him.
 A literary gadfly for much of his long career, Mowat is happy to stir up debate and challenge academics to match the visions that he champions and defends with such vigour and relish."